mfouesneau/mvcomp2/README.md

 The repository will be updated **after each class** to give the assignments.
 All datasets, gists of code will also be included.

+## Some homework guidelines

+**This notebook has no meaning of imposing a format** to give us back your homework.
+It only gives me a convenient way to keep both texts and codes at the same place.

+The assignment for next week is to finish the exploration of the main routines/functions of the language of your choice and to also give the solutions to the exercises: **both** plotting/exploration and exercises parts are expected for next week.

+* ** We do not mark your coding skills **, any language is possible, take the one that is convenient and efficient.
+* This means **we do not read the codes**.
+We do not look out for comments in the codes, but **we will not guess** what a plot means.
+Be explicit and describe even in once sentence what you did.

+* Feel free to use the notebooks (it may not be the most efficient), be careful when printing (Check out nbconvert to produce a pdf or even latex document)

 ## Online tools

 [R online (old python)](https://cloud.sagemath.com)